-Matthew Haley is a books and manuscripts specialist at Bonhams & Butterfields in New York.
-A recent arrival to the United States from the United Kingdom, Haley is not just in the book business, he’s an avid fan of books—from their physicality and design to the literature and poetry between their covers.
+Matthew Haley is a books and manuscripts specialist at Bonhams in London.
+Haley is not just in the book business, he’s an avid fan of books—from their physicality and design to the literature and poetry between their covers.
 Recently we spoke to Haley about first editions, the difference between first editions and first printings, and some of the most collectible titles and authors on the market today.

 Strictly speaking, a book’s edition refers to the setting of the text.
 So the first time you set the text and print a book with it, and then sell a bound book that you’ve just printed, that’s the first edition, first printing.
 If you use the same setup of text and print it again, that would be the second printing—a printing is therefore a subclass of an edition.
 The printing is also called the impression, as in first or second impression.